 A: There are different types of witness training, but all of them aim to give witnesses a thorough understanding of the process that they are about to take part in.
 At its most basic witness familiarisation will explain the layout of the court or tribunal or other room where the hearing will take place, the correct way to address the judge or panel and the likely sequence of events.
 It may also provide some guidance on how best to give evidence.

-More sophisticated witness training includes a demonstration of effective evidence giving and also shows what doesn’t work so well (for example being too defensive, or even over-confident).
+More sophisticated witness training includes a demonstration of effective evidence giving.

 The most effective witness training incorporates expert communication theory and techniques to help witnesses communicate their evidence as effectively as possible.